-Rome has beautiful botanical gardens located in Trastevere, just across the river from the main city centre.
+Rome has beautiful botanical gardens located in Trastevere, just across the river from the main city center.

-These are a great space to explore with kids and have incredible plants: for the most fun, give your child a camera to capture images of the most curious and impressive species.
+These are a great space to explore with kids and a real hidden gem: for the most fun, give your child a camera to capture images of the most curious and impressive species.

 Be a giant in Galleria Spada